sodadata/soda-core/soda/contracts/docs/02_writing_contract_checks.md

 columns:
   - ...
 checks:
-  # Check if the row count is greater than 0
+  # Verify that at least1 row exist
-  - type: row_count
+  - type: rows_exist
 ```

 Example: Row count check with a range